AdobeDocs/experience-manager-screens.en/help/user-guide/embedding-react-app.md

 To edit the contents in the REACT app:

 1. Navigate to `https://localhost:4502/editor.html/content/mysamplespa/en/home.html` (replace the hostname, port, and project name as applicable).
-1. You should be able to edit the text being displayed in the Hello world application.
+1. Be able to edit the text being displayed in the Hello World application.

 ### Adding the interactive REACT app to AEM Screens {#adding-the-interactive-react-app-to-aem-screens}